Why Businesses Say No To Sponsorships

 To generate more revenue, right?!

 Then, your next step is to modernize your sponsored events and revamp your fundraising strategy.
 The Nonprofit Marketing Academy has created a free, on-demand training to show you exactly how to do this.
 It’s calledNonprofit Sponsor Recruitment How To Build A High-Revenue Sponsor Program For Your Nonprofit.
-In just 30-minutes, you will learn how to create a sponsor program that adds value for sponsors and inspires long-term partnerships with sponsors.
+In just 30 minutes, you will learn how to create a sponsor program that adds value for sponsors and inspires long-term partnerships with sponsors.

 Key Takeaways: